bnb-chain/bnb-chain.github.io/docs/learn/beaconIntro.md

 BNB is the native token for both BNB Beacon Chain and BNB Smart Chain.
 On Beacon Chain
 - BNB is used as the token for staking and goverenance
-- transactions fees are paied in BNB
+- transactions fees are paid in BNB
 - transactions burns BNB, according to a fee schedule
 - there is a native support for cross chain transfers of BNB between Beacon Chain and side chains.